linode/docs/docs/web-servers/nginx/nginx-reverse-proxy.md

 ### Create a Sample App

-1. Since the module will serve all files in the working directory, create a new one for this example:
+1. Since the module will serve files in the working directory, create a new one for this example:

         mkdir myapp
         cd myapp

-2. Once you have navigated into the new directory, create a test page for the app to serve:
+2. Create a test page for the app to serve:

         echo "hello world" > index.html

-3. Start a basic http server which will serve the files from the working directory:
+3. Start a basic http server:

         python -m http.server 8000 --bind 127.0.0.1